Pole Quick Start Guide

-Take poles out of their case, hold them up by the handle so the two connecting sections are loose
+Take poles out of their case, hold them up by the handle so the lower connecting sections are loose.

 Open the flip lock to adjust the height

-Pull the pole to the length (in cm) estimated for you on the size chart
+Pull the pole to the length (in cm) (see image) estimated for you on the pole size chart.

 NOTE - Don’t pull beyond the stop line or the handle section will become separated from the rest.
 You can slide it easily back on again, but you don’t want to risk dropping a section of pole if you’re doing this on the move.